wp-plugins/picasa-album-uploader/readme.txt

 = 0.6.2 =

 * Pluging generating wrong URLs when a site is configured with home_url() != site_url().  e.g. when Wordpress installed in a different directory from the one presented to the user.
+Props to [jacob.bro](http://wordpress.org/support/profile/jakobbro) for the debug log that pointed out the flaw.

 = 0.6.1 =